quaat/sparql_mcp/docs-site/docs/developers/ci.md

 | `DOCUSAURUS_URL` | `https://<owner>.github.io` (derived from `GITHUB_REPOSITORY`) |
 | `DOCUSAURUS_BASE_URL` | `/<repo-name>/` for project sites, `/` for `*.github.io` org/user sites |

-The workflow sets both based on the GitHub repo slug.
-Override them in the workflow `env:` block (or as repo Variables) when serving from a custom domain.
+The fallback logic lives entirely in `docusaurus.config.ts` — empty strings (the typical effect of an undefined GitHub Actions repository Variable) are normalized to "unset" so the same defaults apply.
+The docs workflow forwards optional repo Variables of the same names; set them only when you serve from a custom domain.

 ## Local CI parity